molloeduardo/creativa-popup/README.md

 1. Using the HTTPS link to the file: https://creativajs.altervista.org/popup/creativa-popup.js
 2. With offline file.
 If you want to use the offline file just download the archive here and import the **creativa-popup.js** file in your HTML.
 ## Where is the CSS?
 The CSS will be automatically included from the **creativa-popup.js** file inside the HTML head.
+If this not happens, just include the CSS too.
 ## Responsive
 The popup will adapt to every screen.
 ## Multiple popups